 Once the backup is fully restored you’ll get a message that shows the restore was a success.

-There are multiple methods to performing the migration.
+In the UpdraftPlus settings, you will see a button that reads Clone/Migrate.
+In general, there are multiple methods to performing a clone or migration.
 If one method doesn’t work for you then try one of the others.
 All of the methods are just different ways of getting the files to the new site.
 You can import them, upload them through the built-in uploader, connect to an offline storage service, or upload via FTP.

 The Migration Process

-Once you’ve activated your premium account go back to the Current Status tab and click Clone/Migrate.
+Once you’ve authenticated, go back to the Current Status tab and click Clone/Migrate.

 Migrating and restoring are virtually the same thing with the exception of where the files are restored to.
-You can’t just take files from one site and upload them to another because the files are made for a specific site.
-The migrator add-on modifies those files to work on the new site.
+You can’t just take files from one installation of WordPress and upload them to another site.
+The databases and files are specific to each site site, and the Migrator plugin modifies those files to work on the new site address and file system.

-Migrating will create a clone of the original site.
-Any content on the site you’re migrating to will be lost.
-You must have the premium edition of UpdraftPlus installed and activated on both sites.
+Outside of that adjustment, performing the migration process through the Migrator plugin will create a clone of the original site.
+Any content on the destination site will be lost.
+Additionally, you must already have WordPress installed on the new site, and you also need the premium version of UpdraftPlus with Migrator installed and activated there, too.
+(In addition to the original, source site.)

 The Test Sites